Lost Lagoon

-Lost Lagoon is an artificial, captive 16.6-hectare (41 acre) body of water, west of Georgia Street, near the entrance to Stanley Park in Vancouver, British Columbia, Canada.
+Lost Lagoon is an artificial 16.6-hectare (41 acre) body of water, west of Georgia Street, near the entrance to Stanley Park in Vancouver, British Columbia, Canada.
 Surrounding the lake is a 1.75 km trail.
 The lake features a lit fountain that was erected by Robert Harold Williams to commemorate the city's golden jubilee.
-It is a nesting ground to many species of birds, including non-native mute swan (whose wing tendons have been clipped to prevent escaping), Canada geese, numerous species of ducks, such as mallard ducks, and great blue herons.
+It is a nesting ground to many species of birds, including Canada geese, numerous species of duck such as mallard ducks, and great blue herons.
 Also many turtles are usually resident on the northern shore.

-Naming and history
+Naming

-Native food gatherers used the low tide mudflats as a source for clams, and a midden on the north side indicates that a large dwelling once stood there.
-In the Squamish language, the name is Ch'ekxwa'7lech, meaning "gets dry at times".
-Settlers also built cabins around the lake, which were all removed between 1913 and 1916 during construction of the causeway.
-The lake was created in 1916 by the construction of the Stanley Park causeway; until then, Lost Lagoon was a shallow part of Coal Harbour, which itself is an extension of Burrard Inlet.

 The name for Lost Lagoon comes from a poem written by Pauline Johnson, who later explained her inspiration:

 The lake was officially named Lost Lagoon in 1922 by the park board, long after Johnson's death and, ironically, after the lagoon had been permanently lost after becoming landlocked.

+History

+Before the lake was created, it was a tidal mudflat.
+The Squamish name is Ch'ekxwa'7lech, which means "gets dry at times", referring to how tides would roll in and out from the mudflats.
+Before industrialization, the incoming high tide water from what would become Coal Harbour would flow onto the tidal flat and fill-up the lagoon, almost reaching to what would become English Bay.
+Then, at low tide, the ocean water would slip away.

+During low tide, the mudflats were a source of clams, and a midden on the north side indicates that a large dwelling once stood there.
+Prior to the construction of the causeway, settlers also built cabins around the lake, which were all removed between 1913 and 1916 during construction.